AthanorLabs/atomic-swap/docs/build.md

 ./scripts/docker-swapd/run-docker-image.sh
 ```

 This runs `swapd` on stagenet.
-The container name is `atomic-stagenet`.
+The container name is `swapd-stagenet`.

 You can interact with it by running `swapcli` inside the container:
 ```bash